More Efficient Estimation for Logistic Regression with Optimal Subsample: Model setup and optimal subsampling

-Note that $\pi_i^{\os}(\bbeta)$ depend on the unknown $\bbeta$, so a pilot estimate of $\bbeta$ is required to approximate them.
-Let $\hbeta_1$ be a pilot estimator from the pilot sample, for which we will provide more details in Section~\ref{sec:pilot-estim-pract}.
+Note that $\{\pi_i^{\os}(\bbeta)\}_{i=1}^N$ depend on the unknown $\bbeta$, so a pilot estimate of $\bbeta$ is required to approximate them.
+Let $\hbeta_0$ be a pilot estimator from a pilot subsample taken from the full data, for which we will provide more details in Section~\ref{sec:pilot-estim-pract}.
 The original weighted OSMAC estimator is

-In \cite{WangZhuMa2017}, $\hbeta_w$ have exceptional performance because $\pi_i^{\os}(\hbeta_1)$ are able to include more informative data points in the subsample.
-However, the weighting scheme adopted in \eqref{eq:3} prevent $\hbeta_w$ from being the most efficient estimator.
-Intuitively, a larger $\pi_i^{\os}(\hbeta_1)$ means that the data point $(\x_i, y_i)$ contains more information about $\bbeta$, but it has a smaller weight in the log-likelihood in \eqref{eq:3}.
-This reduces contributions of more informative data points in the log-likelihood function for parameter estimation.
+In \cite{WangZhuMa2017}, $\hbeta_w$ has exceptional performance because $\{\pi_i^{\os}(\hbeta_0)\}_{i=1}^N$ are able to include more informative data points in the subsample. {However, we can improve the weighting scheme adopted in \eqref{eq:3}.
+Intuitively, a larger $\pi_i^{\os}(\hbeta_0)$ means that the data point $(\x_i, y_i)$ contains more information about $\bbeta$, but it has a smaller weight in the objective function in \eqref{eq:3}.
+This reduces contributions of more informative data points to the objective function for parameter estimation.}

-The weighted MLE in \eqref{eq:3} is used because $\pi_i^{\os}(\hbeta_1)$ dependent on the responses $y_i$'s and an un-weighted MLE is biased.
-If the bias can be corrected, then the resultant estimator can be more efficient in parameter estimation.
-This is a major goal of this paper.
-Interestingly, for the subsampling probabilities in \eqref{eq:3}, the bright idea proposed in \cite{fithian2014local} can be used to correct the bias.
+The weighted estimator in \eqref{eq:3} is used because $\{\pi_i^{\os}(\hbeta_0)\}_{i=1}^N$ depend on the responses $y_i$'s and an un-weighted estimator is biased.
+If the bias can be corrected, then the resultant estimator can be more efficient in parameter estimation, {because an un-weighted estimator often has a smaller variance-covariance matrix compared with an inverse probability weighted estimator.
+Intuitively, if some data points with very small values of $\pi_i^{\os}(\hbeta_0)$ are selected in the subsample, then the target function in \eqref{eq:3} would be dominated by these data points.
+As a result, the variance-covariance matrix of the weighted estimator would be inflated by small values of $\pi_i^{\os}(\hbeta_0)$.
+Note that $\pi_i$'s appear in the denominator of $\V_{Nc}$ in the asymptotic variance-covariance matrix of the weighted estimator.
+A major goal of this paper is to develop un-weighted estimation procedures.
+Interestingly, for the subsampling probabilities in \eqref{eq:2}, the bright idea proposed in \cite{fithian2014local} can be used to correct the bias of the un-weighted estimator.}